-We obviously need to take responsibility for our actions, but we shouldn’t turn a blind eye when others offer advice or opinions.
+While we ultimately need to take responsibility for our own actions, we shouldn’t turn a blind eye when others offer advice or opinions.

-Cooperating and collaborating don’t keep us from validating ourselves and strengthening our identity but rather help us become better.
+Cooperating and collaborating doesn’t prevent us from validating ourselves and strengthening our identity.
+Instead, this environment can help us to become better.

 7. “I’m not good enough.”

-What you believe in determines how you’ll act, so much so that you end up confirming what you’re so afraid of happening, because you alone brought it about.
+What you believe in determines how you’ll act, so much so that if you think negatively, your worst fears will be realized, because you yourself will cause them to come true.
 This is called a self-fulfilling prophecy.

 8. “Don’t trust anyone, always be on guard.”

-We don’t trust because we know people make mistakes and we want to protect ourselves from making mistakes.
+We distrust because we know people make mistakes, because we make mistakes, and we want to protect ourselves from those mistakes.

-A healthy distrust probably makes sense in certain situations, but leave it behind when it’s no longer necessary and only causes damage.
-If we don’t keep this in mind, we’ll remain closed off to others and stunt our personal growth.
+A healthy distrust probably makes sense in certain situations, but leave it’s important to leave it behind when it’s no longer necessary and only causes damage.
+If we don’t keep this in mind, we’ll remain closed off to others and it will stunt our personal growth.

 9. “I’m better than everyone else.”

-Socrates is one of the world’s most famous philosophers, known for the saying: “The only true wisdom is in knowing you know nothing”.
+Socrates is one of the world’s most famous philosophers, and is credited with the phrase: “One thing only I know, and that is that I know nothing”.
 Contradictory?
 Maybe not so much.
-It’s worth thinking about.